Don’t trash the rainforest for “green” jet fuel!

 The production of aviation biofuels using palm oil would have a massive environmental impact and be anything but "green".
 Please scrap this misguided plan.

 Global air traffic is growing rapidly – and with it, the environmental problems caused by the aviation industry.
-Aircraft are currently responsible for around five percent of the world’s carbon emissions.
-The UN’s International Aviation Agency (ICAO) predicts that by 2050, the aviation industry's CO2 emissions will increase by a factor of five – to 2.5 billion tons annually.
+Aircraft are currently responsible for around five percent of man-made global warming.
+The UN’s International Aviation Organization (ICAO) predicts that by 2050, the aviation industry's CO2 emissions will increase by a factor of five – to 2.5 billion tons annually.

-Please support our petition to the ICAO – and avoid unnecessary air travel.Background
+Please sign our petition to the ICAO – and avoid unnecessary air travel.Background

 The aviation industry requires vast quantities of fuel.
 In its 2010 Environmental Report, the ICAO predicts that consumption will rise from 187 million tons in 2006 to between 461 and 541 million tons in 2036.
-For the year 2015, the ICAO forecasts a consumption of 260 million tons.
+For the year 2016, the ICAO states a consumption of 260 million tons.
 In 2050, fuel consumption is expected to be between 700 and 900 million tons.

-In its 2016 Environmental Report (50 MB!), the ICAO explores a variety of scenarios with regard to fuel consumption.
-According to the report, meeting the demand for aviation biofuel would mean building 170 biofuel refineries every year and an an investment of up to $60 billion annually.
+In its 2016 Environmental Report, the ICAO explores a variety of scenarios with regard to fuel consumption.
+According to the report, meeting the demand for aviation biofuel would mean building 170 biofuel refineries every year and an a cost of up to $60 billion annually.

 The aviation industry’s ITAKA Project has shown how difficult it is to produce even small amounts of biofuel for test flights.
 The project, which was subsidized by the EU to the tune of €10 million, is experimenting with the cultivation of an oilseed crop, Camelina sativa, in Spain and Rumania.
 Marginal soils were used to reduce competition with food crops.

 Hydrotreatment methods can be used in existing oil refineries as well as dedicated plants.
-Neste Oil already operates four large HVO refineries: two plants with a capacity of 190,000 tons in Finland, and two further with a capacity of 800,000 tons in Rotterdam and Singapore.
-According to Neste Oil’s 2015 annual report, the main raw materials used were 870,000 tons of crude palm oil (CPO) and 1.93 million tons of waste (animal fats and palm fatty acid distillate (PFAD).
+Neste Oil already operates four major HVO refineries: two plants with a capacity of 190,000 tons each in Finland, and two with a capacity of 800,000 tons each in Rotterdam and Singapore.
+According to Neste Oil’s 2015 annual report, the main raw materials used were 870,000 tons of crude palm oil (CPO) and 1.93 million tons of waste – animal fats and palm fatty acid distillate (PFAD).

-Italy’s Eni and the Spanish oil companies Repsol and Cepsa are also producing HVO from palm oil.
+Italy’s ENI and the Spanish oil companies Repsol and Cepsa are also producing HVO from palm oil.
 Total, a French oil and gas company, is building an HVO refinery in the harbor of Marseilles.
-Palm oil is the cheapest and most highly available vegetable oil on the world market.
-Around 65 million tons are currently produced every year.
+The refineries are all located in major harbors, facilitating the delivery of palm oil from overseas.

 Biofuelwatch: The high-flown fantasy of aviation biofuels